 Growing up is hard.
 Bones get creaky and joints get stiff.
 Responsibilities seem to pile on like daily mini-avalanches, each task harder and more tedious than the previous.
 It’s hard growing up, but that doesn’t mean you always have to act like an adult.
 Around the world, there are a number of fun, whimsical places where grown-ups, parents, and grandparents can close their eyes and return to their childhood.
 Here’s our pick for the best ten places to relive your younger days and feel like a kid again.

-Perched on top of the village of Hohenschwangau, the Neushwanstein Castle is arguably one of the world’s most iconic castles.
+Perched on top of the village of Hohenschwangau, the Neuschwanstein Castle is arguably one of the world’s most iconic castles.
 Officially located in Schwangau, Germany, the castle has served as the inspiration for several Disney princesses’ castles and has been featured in movies like Chitty Chitty Bang Bang.
-It is one of the world’s most iconic examples of Romanesque architecture.
-The castle is located about two hours outside of Munich and can be visited via train, bus, or car.
-If you spent your childhood fantasizing about dragons, knights, and princesses, a visit to the Neushwanstein Castle will bring you back to all your earliest childhood times.
+It’s one of the world’s most iconic examples of Romanesque architecture.
+The castle is located about two hours outside of Munich, so once you’ve booked your flights to Germany, you’re only a train, bus, or car ride away from this magnificent site.
+If you spent your childhood fantasizing about dragons, knights, and princesses, a visit to the Neuschwanstein Castle will bring you back to all your earliest childhood times.
 The castle’s interior is charming, and guests are welcome to take tours of the interior which reflect the elusive and extravagant personality of the king and commissioner, Ludwig II.
 The castle served as the home to the wealthy king for only 172 days before his death in 1886.
 It was still unfinished.
 Because of Ludwig’s insistence on extravagant spending and large palaces, many believed the king to be mad.
 When you’re visiting, try closing your eyes and listening closely, you might be able to hear the king’s laughs echoing through the halls.

 The Grand Canyon